Zentario/CabNow/README.md

 	- All the files in the git repo are hosted on the server in the same directory.

-- Detailed HTTP status codes doc https://www.restapitutorial.com/httpstatuscodes.html
+- Detailed HTTP status codes documentation [here](https://www.restapitutorial.com/httpstatuscodes.html)
-- Api end points in FLASK
+### Api end points in FLASK
 	- Header ["Content-Type: application/json"]

 	- /adduser